 When will the Galaxy S25 be released?

-Samsung may launch the Galaxy S25 in January 2025, but a precise release date is not available yet.
+Samsung may launch the Galaxy S25 in January 2025, with rumors suggesting a January 22, 2025 unveiling.
 Pre-orders should begin immediately after the launch event, followed by a market release and general sales a week or two later.

 Should I buy the Galaxy S25?